 How to practice mindfulness meditation at home?

 The awesome thing about using meditation is that you don’t have to go anywhere, nor do you have to spend any money.
 You just need to invest your mind and time.
 Now, getting into meditation does take time and practice.
 So, if you don’t slip into that deep realm of restorative relaxation right away, don’t worry.
 Just keep trying and keep doing it every day, even if it’s for 5 minutes.
 Although, the recommended time to meditate for anxiety relief is 20 minutes.
-Here are the steps to follow, and if you’re a beginner, consider following one of these videos on our best list of guided meditation video for anxiety.
+Here are the steps to follow to start meditating:

 - Find a quiet, clutter-free, distraction-free space